20+ Things To Do Near Liverpool Street | Quirky & Fun Activities

 5. Great Eastern Railway War Memorial

-The World Wars are fundamental, so it’s no surprise that there is another war memorial in the Liverpool Street Station.
+The World Wars are fundamental, so it’s no surprise that there is another war memorial at Liverpool Street Station is one of the most visited attractions near Liverpool Street

 In honour of the First World War soldiers, this one is a more traditional marble edifice plastered onto the wall, with engravings of the war dead’s names.